 getting your picture taken walking through the barrier of Platform 9 3/4!

 If you have a young wizard in the family I highly recommend doing the surprise reveal for the upcoming trip by having a Hogwarts acceptance letter mailed to them.
 They don’t cost very much.
-Check out my post Unique and Inexpensive Harry Potter Gift Ideas to find out where to buy them.
+Check out my post Your Harry Potter Gift Buying Guide to find out where to buy them.

 Or you can download and print these for FREE on my PRINTABLES PAGE!